10.0.2 • Published 5 months ago

 The user can then use buttons to append each of these components to the ID being built, and/or variously edit it.
 When he's ok with the ID, he can then use it as the reference ID being edited.

-Apart from the IDs list, you can use the scoped ID lookup control to add a pin-based lookup for any entity in your own UI:
+You can use the scoped ID lookup control to add a pin-based lookup for any entity in your own UI:

-(1) ensure to import this module (CadmusRefsAssertedIdsModule).
+(1) ensure to import the component (ScopedPinLookupComponent).

 (2) add a lookup control to your UI, like this: